vitest-dev/vitest/docs/guide/migration.md

 })
 ```

-With the new `browser.configs` field you can also specify multiple browser configurations.
+With the new `browser.instances` field you can also specify multiple browser configurations.

 ### `Custom` Type is Deprecated <Badge type="danger">API</Badge> {#custom-type-is-deprecated}